 5.7.3 Use of Electronics While Driving

-The Village of Enon recognizes the growing risk of “distracted driving,” and in accordance with Ohio law.
-The Village specifically prohibits the use of any electronic media to send, read or compose text messages, email messages, or internet searches while driving, unless specified as required in performing job duties in their position description.
+The Village of Enon recognizes the growing risk of “distracted driving,” and in accordance with Ohio law, the Village specifically prohibits the use of any electronic media to send, read or compose text messages, email messages, or internet searches while driving.
 Electronic media, for the purposes of this policy includes, but is not limited to, cell phones, smart phones, iPads, PDAs, personal computers and the like for purposes of texting, emailing, or Internet browsing.

-This policy is applicable to all persons employed by the Village, regardless of capacity, in situations where an employee is operating a Village-owned vehicle or operating their personal vehicle on official Village business.
+This policy is applicable to all persons employed by the Village in situations where an employee is operating a Village-owned vehicle or operating their personal vehicle on official Village business, unless otherwise specifically authorized and required by their position description in the required performance of their official job duties and responsibilities.

 Any form of electronic communications while driving is considered dangerous and puts employees and the general public at risk.
 When driving a vehicle on official Village business, all employees are reminded that safe driving is their responsibility and their first priority.
 Employees in violation of this policy are subject to disciplinary action, up to and including termination.

 5.8 Smoke-Free Workplace